Green Card & Other Essays: A collection of first-person writings on immigration

 Praise for Green Card from James Silas Rogers, Author, Irish-American Autobiography and editor, New Hibernia Review

-Also, if you live on the North Shore of Massachusetts, the book is currently at Jabberwocky Books, The Tannery Marketplace, 50 Water Street, Newburyport 01950.
+Also, if you live on the North Shore of Massachusetts (or you’re visiting us), the book is currently at Jabberwocky Books, The Tannery Marketplace, 50 Water Street, Newburyport 01950.

 For Media Reporters and Book Bloggers

-Check out my author biography, photos, Q & A and book talking points at my media page.
+Visit my media page for an author biography, photos, Q & A and book discussion points.

 Want to keep up to date with the publication news and events?
 Need a panelist or university presenter for your discussion on contemporary immigration issues?